CZ-NIC/knot/doc/reference.rst

-If enabled, the zone contents are validated for being correctly signed (including NSEC/NSEC3 chain) with DNSSEC signatures every time the zone is loaded or changed (including AXFR/IXFR).
+If enabled, the zone contents are validated for being correctly signed (including NSEC/NSEC3 chain) with DNSSEC signatures every time the zone is loaded or changed (including AXFR/IXFR), or whenever a previously seen RRSIG's expiration has passed.

 When the validation fails, the zone being loaded or update being applied is cancelled with an error, and either none or previous zone state is published.

+When a RRSIG expires on a secondary server, the whole zone is expired (permanent SERVFAIL until resolved).

+The DNSSEC validation is performed incrementally (taking little time for small updates to large zone) whenever possible, but occasionally full zone validation takes place.

 List of DNSSEC checks: